-Central Government is transforming the way drinking water, wastewater and stormwater (the three waters) are delivered in Aotearoa.
+Central Government is transforming the way drinking water, wastewater and stormwater (the three waters) are delivered in Aotearoa New Zealand.

 This is to give New Zealanders confidence that drinking water is safe to use, sources of drinking water are adequately protected, and wastewater and stormwater are managed in environmentally sustainable ways.